cninja/pEigthP/README.md

 This is a brief tutorial of pEigthP, it is intended to only describe the things that are implemented in pEigthP.
 If you don't know the basics of lisp, there are probably better tutorials out there.

 ####Including pEigthP in PHP code
-After including the pEigthP core language file, pEigthP is designed to be embeded in PHP using an output buffer filter.
+After including the pEigthP core language file, pEigthP is designed to be embedded in PHP using an output buffer filter.
 Below would be a full php file:
 ```
 <?php
 include('pEigthP.php');